MISAG-BUT/MRI_Breast/README.md

 * reg_dyn - folder with registered dznamics in dicoms file
 * sub_orig_dyn - dicom files of subtractions - subtraction of native from dynamics
 * sub_reg_dyn - subtraction of native from registered dynamics
+* mask - folder of binary mask of breast (segmentation)
 * Breast_segmentation.png - figure of breast segmetnation in 2D slices
 * Breast_size.txt - text file containing volumes of breast (in milliliters)
-* Breast_mask.nii.gz - nifti file of binary mask of breast (segmentation)

 ## Licence
 The tool is possible to use for academic and reseach purposes.